pchiorean/Indentz/README.md

 #### **GuidesAdd**

-If any page objects are selected, it adds guides around them.
+When objects are selected, adds guides around their boundaries.

-If nothing is selected, guides are added to the page edges and the middle of the page margins.
-A second run deletes the guides.
+When nothing is selected, adds guides at page edges and margin centers.
+Running the script again removes these guides.

-_Tip:_ If **Opt** is also pressed, it will use spread guides.
+> 🎓 If **Opt** is also pressed, it will use spread guides.

 #### **GuidesCollect**